Safety Tips

 If something feels wrong, trust your instincts.
 You can unmatch and report at any time.

-4. Online safety
+4. Online Safety

 - Use a strong, unique password for your DancingPartners account.